gammasoft71/xtd/docs/names_of_classes_structs_and_interfaces.md

 # Names of Common Types

-**✔️ DO** follow the guidelines described in the following table when naming types derived from or implementing certain Switch Framework types.
+**✔️ DO** follow the guidelines described in the following table when naming types derived from or implementing certain xtd Framework types.

 | Base Type               | Derived/Implementing Type Guideline                                                                |
 |-------------------------|----------------------------------------------------------------------------------------------------|